eXperiBot Documentation

 Workspaces

-In workspaces, you organize your projects.
-Before you can create a project, you must therefore create a workspace.
+In workspaces, you organize your projects in “work creatively” mode.
+Before you can create a project, you must create a workspace.
 You can export and import workspaces with all the projects they contain.

 Screenshot of the workspace view